 This gallery celebrates the centennial of Kelly’s birth and includes several works that came to MoMA as gifts of Jack Shear, including 25 of the artist’s sketchbooks.
 A selection of them are shown with related drawings and paintings.
 In automatic drawings he let his pencil flow freely.
 In multicolor grids he similarly harnessed the possibilities of chance while arranging squares of paper.
 And in collages of flat color, he chose shapes that he adopted from “out there in the world”—transforming passing impressions into an art of ideals.

-Organized by Samantha Friedman, Associate Curator, with Danielle Johnson, Curatorial Assistant, Department of Drawings and Prints.
+Organized by Samantha Friedman, Associate Curator, with Danielle Johnson, former Curatorial Assistant, Department of Drawings and Prints.